DETAILED ACTION

 In response, all the cited prior art provide the structural means or structures for performing the claimed invention or the functions as recited in at least the independent claims.

 Furthermore, in Core Wireless Licensing S.A.R.L. v.
 LG Electronics, Inc., the Courts held that claims to a method for making websites easier to navigate on a small-screen device were not directed to an abstract idea.
 880 F.3d 1356, 1363 (Fed.
 Cir.
 2018).
 Here, the claims are not drafted in the format CoreWireless.
-Rather than providing a technical solution that improves the way the computing device, the applicant is merely using alternate ways of using a computer for allowing a user to make a purchase based on favorable actions taken by a user.
+Rather than providing a technical solution that improves the way the computing device, the applicant is merely using alternate ways of using a computer for allowing a user to generate a payment request and forward the payment request to payment network.

 Accordingly, the applicant’s arguments are not persuasive.